mo-na33m/Python/README.md

-In each of these files i have created  simple games using pyhton language.
+In each of these files i have created  simple games using python language.